-2. ORGANISATIONAL GOVERNANCE
+3. ORGANISATIONAL GOVERNANCE

-1. MANAGEMENT AND COMMITTEE
+1. MANAGEMENT COMMITTEE

 a) The administration of the Association shall be entrusted to a Committee consisting of not fewer than three (3) and not more than twenty (20) members elected at the Annual General Meeting.
-All Committee Members must be at least 18 years old.
+All Committee Members must be at least 21 years old.
 The key five (5) office bearers of the Management Committee (MC)-namely the President, Vice-President, Secretary, Deputy Secretary, and Treasurer-shall constitute the Executive Committee of the Association.
-These key office bearers must be Singapore Citizens or Singapore Permanent Residents.
+These key office bearers must be qualified Ayurvedic Physicians who are Singapore Citizens or Singapore Permanent Residents.
 When immediate action is required, the Executive Committee may make decisions promptly, subject to reporting the decisions to the full Management Committee at the earliest opportunity.
 The composition of the committee to be elected at each Annual General Meeting will be as follows:

 1. A President

 2. A Vice-President

 3. A Secretary

 4. A Deputy Secretary

 5. A Treasurer

-6. Ordinary Committee Members - 7
+6. Ordinary Committee Members - 8

-b) Names for the above offices shall be proposed and seconded at the Annual General Meeting and election will follow on a simple majority vote of the members.
-All office-bearers, except the Treasurer may continue as long as they are reelected.
-A Treasurer can be reelected for one more consecutive term.
-The term of office of the Committee is two years.

-c) Election will be either by show of hands or, subject to the agreement of the majority of the voting members present, by a secret ballot.
-In the event of a tie, a re-vote shall be taken and if it still results in a tie, the Chairman of the meeting shall have a casting vote to determine who shall be the successful candidate unless the contesting candidate(s) withdrew in favour of one of themselves.

-- d) A Committee Meeting shall be held at least once every TWO months after giving at least seven (7) days' notice to Committee Members.
+b) A Committee Meeting shall be held at least once every TWO months after giving at least seven (7) days' notice to Committee Members.
 The President may call a Committee Meeting at any time by giving five (5) days' notice.
-A simple majority of the Committee Members must be present for its proceedings to be valid. - e) At least five (5) Committee members must be present for the MC meeting to take place. - f) Any member of the Committee absenting himself from three (3) meetings consecutively without satisfactory explanations shall be deemed to have withdrawn from the Committee and a successor may be co-opted by the Committee to serve until the next Annual General Meeting.
-Any changes in the Committee shall be notified to the Registrar of Societies within two (2) weeks of the change. - g) The duty of the Committee is to organise and supervise the activities of the Association.
-The Committee may not act contrary to the expressed wishes of the Annual General Meeting without prior reference to it and shall always remain subordinate to the Annual General Meetings. - h) The Committee has the power to authorise the expenditure of sums not exceeding the Association's financial resources, as they may stand from time to time, for the Association's purposes. - i) The Annual General Meeting of the Association shall take place in the second half of the calendar year, at a time to be determined by the committee of the Association.
-No less than seven days of notice of the Annual General Meeting shall be given.
+A simple majority of the Committee Members must be present for its proceedings to be valid.

+c) Any member of the Committee absenting himself from three (3) meetings consecutively without satisfactory explanations shall be deemed to have withdrawn from the Committee and a successor may be co-opted by the Committee to serve until the next Annual General Meeting.
+Any changes in the Committee shall be notified to the Registrar of Societies within two (2) weeks of the change.

-2. EXTRAORDINARY GENERAL MEETING
+d) The duty of the Committee is to organise and supervise the activities of the Association.
+The Committee may not act contrary to the expressed wishes of the

+Annual General Meeting without prior reference to it and shall always remain subordinate to the Annual General Meetings.

-An Extraordinary General Meeting of the Association may be convened to:- d) No less than fourteen days of notice of an Extraordinary General Meeting shall be given.
+- e) The Committee has the power to authorise the expenditure of sums not exceeding the Association's financial resources, as they may stand from time to time, for the Association's purposes. - f) The Annual General Meeting of the Association shall take place by 30th of April of each year, at a time and place to be determined by the Committee. - g) An Extraordinary General Meeting (EGM) of the Association may be convened to:- - 1.
+Hold an election to fill a vacancy on the committee, should one arise; - 2.
+Consider a proposal to amend this constitution or any other governing instrument of the Association ; - 3.
+Address any other circumstance not provided for in this constitution. - 4.
+No less than fourteen days of notice of an Extraordinary General Meeting shall be given.
 The date and time of the E.G.M. shall be notified to the members.

-- a) Hold an election to fill a vacancy on the committee, should one arise; - b) Consider a proposal to amend this constitution or any other governing instrument of the Association ; - c) Address any other circumstance not provided for in this constitution.

-3. DUTIES OF OFFICE BEARERS
+2. DUTIES OF OFFICE BEARERS